ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 - things waiting for network response
 - burst or stead-load
 - monolithic application stack
-  - middle ware or specific run time components
+  - middle ware or specific run time components running on an operating system
 - migrating application workloads or disaster recovery
   - existing applications running on a server and a backup system to intervene